dwyl/hapi-auth-google/README.md

   // use the reply() to send a response/view to the visitor }
 ```
-The parameters are as follows:
+The handler function parameters are:
 + **request** is the hapi request object with all the properties.
 + **reply** is the standard hapi reply object used to send your response to the client or send a rendered view.
 + ***tokens*** are the OAuth2 tokens returned by Google for the session